Shriram1830/multiscale-polymer-modeling/3_micromechanics_fea_ansys/MICROMECHANICS_README.md

 densely) and decreases toward the outer edge (where they've spread apart and amorphous material dominates).

-We captured this with a 6×6×6 cubic RUC (216 subcells).
-Each subcell was assigned:
+We captured this with a cubic RUC subdivided into a grid of subcells (`spherulite_builder.py` uses a 6×6×6 grid as its default; the grid size is configurable).
+Each subcell is assigned:

-1. **A crystallinity level**, drawn from the five lamella materials built in Level 2 (plus pure amorphous PEK for the outermost subcells), based on the subcell's squared radial distance from the cube center.
+1. **A crystallinity level**, drawn from the discrete set of lamella materials built in Level 2 (plus pure amorphous PEK for the outermost subcells), based on the subcell's squared radial distance from the cube center.
 Crystallinity is strictly non-increasing as radial distance increases, and every subcell at the same radial distance receives the identical crystallinity level, preserving full spherical symmetry.

 2. **A radial orientation vector**, pointing from the cube center to that subcell's center.
 This defines the local chain-axis direction